andyl/phoenix_live_editable/notes/devlog.md

 - [ ] Create 'Coverage' Chart (red/yellow/green)
 - [ ] ExUnit Unit Specs with LV test helpers

-- [ ] Test with local Hex repository (push sub-app)

-- [ ] Test in standalone app using path dependency
-- [ ] Test in standalone app using GitHub dependency
-- [ ] Test in standalone app using hex dependency

 - [ ] Find one or two mentors

-- [ ] Push PhoenixLiveEditable package to hex.pm